 The other controls in the game are done very well.
-Alawishus has just the right amount of helft to him when you move about and the jump is perfect when it comes to timing and control.
-The creator of this game took a lot of time to make sure the controls were spot on and this is the kind of care I like to see in any sort of game let alone a puzzle platformer.
+Alawishus has just the right amount of heft to him when you move about and the jump is perfect when it comes to timing and control.
+The creator of this game took a lot of time to make sure the controls were spot on and this is the kind of care I appreciate in any sort of game let alone a puzzle platformer.

 The music is fantastic with a catchy upbeat melody that captures the essence of old school gaming.

 COULD BE HELPFUL FOR ANXIETY BECAUSE

 - If you’re too anxious some of the levels may be hard to complete and since each level is only one room there’s not much else to do while you figure it out

 Everything about this game works.
 Sometimes an indie game comes off as a rough around the edges game but in the case of Alawishus Pixel everything is polished to a near flawless design.
 This is one of the shining examples of the great games that are available in the XBOX Live Indie Game section.
 For 80 Microsoft points it’s at a price point that everyone can reach and everyone should take the time to play it.

 This review was based on the Xbox 360 version that was provided by the reviewer.